tt1234321/GoogleDataAnalyticsCapstone/README.md

 Coursera Google Data Analytics Certifficate

 ##### This repository will contain my work for the Coursera course and capstone project of Coursera Google Data Analytics Certifficate.
-Several RMD files with R code in RStudiowere uploaded, and for better readibility knits of RStudio in pdf were also duplicated.<br>
+Several RMD files with R markdown and code created in RStudio were uploaded, and for better clearnes knits of RStudio in pdf were also duplicated.<br>
 As in the course description, analytics-based scenario was chosen for this case study.
 The following  approach to act on the data from the scenario has been applied:ask questions, prepare, process, analyze, visualize and act .
-For capstone and case study please refer to [coursera course description](https://www.coursera.org/learn/google-data-analytics-capstone?specialization=google-data-analytics) and also [case study scenario](Capstone_Scenario_CaseStudy.pdf).
+For capstone and case study scenario please refer to [coursera course description](https://www.coursera.org/learn/google-data-analytics-capstone?specialization=google-data-analytics) and also [case study scenario](Capstone_Scenario_CaseStudy.pdf).